jundalisay/superb/content/en/research/averroes/philosophy/part-2.md

 If they are not created, then they will move from one place to another, or will be latent in the place in which they are to appear, before they make their appearance.
 Then they disprove both of these arguments, and think that they have established that all the accidents are created things.

-But it has become apparent from what they have said, that the apparently created portions of the accidents are created, not those whose creation is not apparent, nor those in whose case there is doubt, such as the accidents which are in the heavenly[103] bodies, in their movement, in their shape, etc., etc. So their arguments about the creation of all accidents, can be interpreted by the analogy of the visible to the invisible.
+The apparently created portions of the accidents are created, not those whose creation is not apparent, nor those in whose case there is doubt, such as the accidents which are in the heavenly[103] bodies, in their movement, in their shape, etc.

+So their arguments about the creation of all accidents, can be interpreted by the analogy of the visible to the invisible.
 This is an exhortative argument, except in the suggestion of reasonable arguments which depend here on the certainty of the similarity of the character of the visible and the invisible.